- Course at a Glance

 ** A note regarding recognition of this program in the Australian education system: EIT is the owner of this program.
 The qualification is officially accredited by the Tertiary Education Quality and Standards Agency (TEQSA).
 EIT delivers this program to students worldwide.

 The Master of Engineering (Civil: Structural) addresses the specific core competencies and associated underpinning knowledge required of structural engineers.
 This course offers twelve units and a project thesis to provide the knowledge and skills required to become competent and confident engineers.
-Students with a background in civil, construction, transport and systems engineering will especially benefit from this program as it prepares them for further career development in the structural engineering industry.

 Society has come to enjoy and rely upon the benefits that engineering and technology bring to our daily lives.
 The society in which we live today is fundamentally dependent on the structures that structural engineers design and deliver.
 This Master of Engineering (Civil: Structural) therefore addresses a very fundamental requirement in our society, the ability to provide structural engineering services which deliver safe and reliable structures.